openvinotoolkit/datumaro/docs/user_manual.md

 - `-oconf`, `--output-conf-thresh` (number) - Confidence threshold for output annotations to be included in the resulting dataset.
 Default is 0.
 - `-o, --output-dir` (string) - Output directory.
-By default, a new directory is create in the current directory.
+By default, a new directory is created in the current directory.
 - `--overwrite` - Allows to overwrite existing files in the output directory, when it is specified and is not empty.
 - `-p, --project` (string) - Directory of the project to operate on